Where to Buy Appliances in Costa Rica (While Saving a Ton of Money)

 Shipping appliances to Costa Rica

-Many Your Pura Vida Explorer clients assume they’ll ship their existing household items like appliances, furniture and decor from their home country when they move.
+Many Your Pura Vida Scouting clients assume they’ll ship their existing household items like appliances, furniture and decor from their home country when they move.
 While this is possible, more often than not it’s not a wise decision, financially and logistically.
 Why?

 First, you’ll end up paying more than you’d expect.
 You’ll have to ship your belongings from your home city (say Chicago) via land to a major port (like Tampa) and then pay an international shipper to ship them to Limón on the Caribbean coast of Costa Rica.
 From there, they’ll need to be put on a truck and sent to your new home in Costa Rica.